Kaoticz/Kotz.Utilities/README.md

 General C# utilities commonly used on my personal projects.

 Currently contains:
-- Kotz.Utilities (Metapackage that contains all others)
+- Kotz.Utilities (Metapackage that contains all other packages)
 - [Kotz.Collections]
 - [Kotz.Extensions]
 - [Kotz.ObjectPool]